Gayaza High School: History

-Originally, any girl, as long as she was a daughter of a chief in the Buganda Kingdom, was admitted to Gayaza but later, even those from rich families were able to join the school.
+Originally, any girl, as long as she was a daughter of a chief in the Buganda Kingdom, was admitted to Gayaza.
+Later, even those from rich families were able to join the school.
 Eventually the system changed further so that one had to pass their written examinations to get into Gayaza.
 Today this is still the practice.

 Current status

-Gayaza High School (GHS) is a Church of Uganda founded and Government-aided girls’ boarding secondary school that offers both Arts and Sciences and a plethera of co-curricular activities.
+GHS is a Church of Uganda founded and government-aided girls' boarding secondary school that offers both Arts and Sciences and a plethera of co-curricular activities.

-The school has both the Ordinary and Advanced levels of education whose focus is on holistic development of an entire human being and follows the National Curriculum that is assessed by the Uganda National Examinations Board (UNEB).
+The school has both the Ordinary and Advanced levels of education whose focus is on holistic development of an entire human being.
+It follows the National Curriculum that is assessed by the Uganda National Examinations Board (UNEB).